semrush/intergalactic/website/docs/components/accordion/accordion.md

 You can use this component to hide almost any content.
 This can be a text content, an additional information (for example, in a table), or even an entire table with a chart.

 **Remember about visual hierarchy when designing the accordion**.
-If you use, the accordion, for example, in a table, then the title inside the accordion should not be equal to or greater than the size of the main titles on the page.
+If you use, the accordion, for example, in a table, then the title inside the accordion shouldn't be equal to or greater than the size of the main titles on the page.

 ### Margins and paddings